 - Use a different type of bread.
-Any kind of sandwich bread will work well to make the “sticks”.
-Dry bread is okay, in fact, better because it will soak up more egg.
+Any kind of sandwich bread will work well as the “sticks”.
+Dry or stale bread is okay, in fact, better, because it will soak up more eggs.
 Keep in mind that using denser types of bread may affect the cooking time.
 Brioche is always a good choice, too!

 - Want to make your French toast non-dairy?
 Use a non-dairy alternative, like coconut, oat, almond, or soy.

 - You can easily double or triple the recipe.
 I’m pretty sure you’ll want to make extra so you can have them in your freezer for a quick breakfast or snack.